 Final capping, closure and post-closure obligations.
-We accrue for estimated final capping, closure and post-closure maintenance obligations at the landfills we own, and the landfills that we operate, but do not own, under life-of-site agreements.
+We accrue for estimated final capping, closure and post-closure maintenance obligations at the landfills we own, and four of the five landfills that we operate, but do not own, under life-of-site agreements.
 We could have additional material financial obligations relating to final capping, closure and post-closure costs at other disposal facilities that we currently own or operate or that we may own or operate in the future.
-At January 1, 2010, we decreased our discount rate assumption for purposes of computing 2010 "layers" for final capping, closure and post-closure obligations from 9.25% to 6.5%, in order to more accurately reflect our long-term cost of borrowing as of the end of 2009.
-Our inflation rate assumption was 2.5% for the years ending December 31, 2009 and 2010.
-The resulting final capping, closure and post-closure obligation is recorded on the balance sheet as an addition to site costs and amortized as depletion expense as the landfill's total airspace is consumed.
+At January 1, 2011, we decreased our discount rate assumption for purposes of computing 2011 "layers" for final capping, closure and post-closure obligations from 6.5% to 5.75%, in order to more accurately reflect our long-term cost of borrowing as of the end of 2010.
+Our inflation rate assumption was 2.5% for the years ending December 31, 2011 and 2010.
 Significant reductions in our estimates of the remaining lives of our landfills or significant increases in our estimates of the landfill final capping, closure and post-closure maintenance costs could have a material adverse effect on our financial condition and results of operations.
 Additionally, changes in regulatory or legislative requirements could increase our costs related to our landfills, resulting in a material adverse effect on our financial condition and results of operations.